Red Ensign: United States

 The flag of the city of Taunton in Bristol County, Massachusetts is based on the pre-1801 Red Ensign.
-This was a local variant of the Flag of New England.
-See George Rex Flag.
+This was a local variant of the Flag of New England (see George Rex Flag).

-The Grand Union Flag, the first national flag of the United States of America, was easily produced by sewing white stripes onto the British Red Ensigns.
+The Continental Union Flag, the first national flag of the United States of America, was easily produced by sewing white stripes onto the British Red Ensigns.
 The current Flag of Hawaii is most similar to it, of all American flags.

 The Scout Association

 Sea Scout groups within The Scout Association can be Royal Navy Recognised, and are allowed to fly a defaced Red Ensign to signify this.